-Select statement to retrieve one or more columns of data from a Prognosis record.
+Select statement to retrieve one or more columns of data from a Record.

 The Select Statement

-The Select statement is used to retrieve data from Prognosis online collections, PQL online and table views.
+The Select statement is used to retrieve data from live collectors or Database Collections, PQL online and table views.
 It supports the following constructs which are also found in ANSI SQL:

-specify the source of the data such as Prognosis records or PQL online views and tables.
+specify the source of the data such as Records or PQL online views and tables.

 specify a filter to indicate which rows to retrieve.